Keynote: Alberto Orgiazzi (Joint Research Centre, European Commission, Ispra, ITA)

 “I always was interested in soil biodiversity with a particular passion protists and nematodes.
 In internships at Lund University and Teagasc research station I worked on soil nematodes before I performed my PhD in the Bonkowski lab at the University of Cologne from 2011 to 2014 I. Both taxonomy but mostly ecology of soil protists was the focus in which I described several new species but even families of soil protists.
 I also identified soil protist communities and expanded the classical view of protists being pure bacterivores to show their importance as parasites, fungal feeders and predators.
 My postdoc time focused on plant-soil interactions at the Netherlands Institute of Ecology with Wim van der Putten.
 I expanded my portfolio to study endophytic fungi and entire rhizosphere microbiomes, while continuing to work on protists and again on nematodes.
 In 2019 I started as an assistant prof in molecular ecology at Wageningen University to continue soil protist and nematode studies.”

-Keynote 2: Michael Traugott (Department of Ecology, University of Innsbruck, Innsbruck, AUT)
+Keynote 2: Michael Traugott (Department of Zoology, University of Innsbruck, Innsbruck, AUT)

 ICSZ-S3: Ecology and ecosystem functioning

-Keynote 1: Jérôme Mathieu (Institute of Ecology and Environmental Science, Pierre and Marie Curie University, Paris, FRA)
+Keynote 1: Jérôme Mathieu (Institute of Ecology and Environmental Science, Sorbonne University, Paris, FRA)

 Keynote 2: Ingrid Lubbers (Department of Environmental Sciences, Wageningen University & Research, Wageningen, NED)